-I haven’t seen many reviews for the clothes, probably because of their prices.
-But, general view is that the items are decent enough, just not as good as you’d expect for the price.
+I haven’t seen many reviews on the clothes, probably because of their prices.
+But, the general view is that the items are decent enough, just not as good as you’d expect for the price.

 Is W by Worth A Good Business Opportunity?

 From the products alone, it’s clear that W by Worth focuses on the sense of luxury and exclusivity.
 This suggests that it should be a good way to make money too.